 Costume Rules

-Participants in the parade and event in general are encouraged to dress in costume.
-It’s a family-friendly event, though.
+Participants in the parade and event in general were encouraged to dress in costume.
+It was a family-friendly event, though.
 Below is a list of what’s allowed and not allowed with respect to costumes should the event run again in the future.

 Other Information